rerun-io/rerun/docs/content/getting-started/cpp.md

 ## Building and running

-You can configure cmake, build, and run you application like so:
+You can configure cmake, build, and run your application like so:
 ```bash
 cmake -B build
 cmake --build build -j